openhab/openhab-addons/addons/binding/org.openhab.binding.knx/README.md

 ### *device* Things

 *basic* Things are wrappers around an arbitrary group addresses on the KNX bus.
-They have no specific function in the KNX binding, except that if the *address* is defined the binding will actively poll the Individual Address on the KNX bus to detect that the KNX actor is reachable.
+They have no specific function in the KNX binding, except that if the *address* is defined the binding will actively poll the Individual Address on the KNX bus to detect that the KNX actuator is reachable.
 Under normal real world circumstances, either all devices on a bus are reachable, or the entire bus is down.
-When *fetch* is set to true, the binding will read-out the memory of the KNX actor in order to detect configuration data and so forth.
+When *fetch* is set to true, the binding will read-out the memory of the KNX actuator in order to detect configuration data and so forth.
 This is however an experimental feature very prone to the actual on the KNX bus.

 | Name         | Required | Description                                                                                                              | Default value                                                               |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|